tansawit/rap-artist-classifier/README.md

-# Rap Artist Lyrics Matcher
+# Rap Artist Lyrics Classifier

 > Done as part of the final project for the University of Michigan's EECS 486 class.